bain-cs110/bain-cs110.github.io/pages/_assignments/projects/p2_yelp.md

 Enhance your program by also giving the user the option of specifying only restaurants which are “hot and new.”
 See the <a href="https://docs.developer.yelp.com/reference/v3_business_search" target="_blank">Yelp documentation (link updated)</a> for more info.
 (Look under the **attributes** argument)

-#### [3 Points] Extra Credit: Generate an HTML file

-Generate an HTML file with the table of recommended restaurants as well as some information about each one.
-Consider embedding images of the restaurants into the file.

 #### [6 Points] Incorporate another information source

 In addition to searching Yelp, try to integrate data from Spotify as well!
 Maybe generate a playlist that fits the theme of the restaurant!